 - X-rays were used to guide the catheter up to the area of the blockage.

 - The balloon on the end of the catheter was blown up.
-This opened the blocked vessel and restored proper blood flow to your heart.
+This opened the blocked vessel and restored proper blood flow to the affected area.

 - A stent is very often placed at the site to prevent the vessel from closing up again.